kswedberg/hotspotter.ee_fieldtype/readme.md

 Hotspotter Field Type
 =====================

 The Hotspotter field type allows you to create a set of "hot spot" links on an image.
-More documentation to come.

 This field type requires the following: